nolancon/environment/README.md

 ## Docker Container 🧰 or Ignite MicroVM 🔥

-Run `make build-docker` to build a `centos/tools` docker image with the following:
+Run `make build-docker` to build a `ubuntu` docker image with the following:
-Run `make build-docker` to build a `weaveworks/ignite-centos` MicroVM image with the following:
+Run `make build-docker` to build a `weaveworks/ignite-ubuntu` MicroVM image with the following:

 * `go` environment configured with desired version
 * `git` configured with user credentials